chaseofthejungle/docker-tips-and-techniques/README.md

+# Docker Tips and Techniques Guide

-# A Quick Guide to Reducing Docker Image Sizes
+## Reducing Docker Image Sizes
 What's the problem?
 Well, larger Docker image sizes can lead to...

 * Delays in container development and deployment (along with lengthier startup and image transfer periods).